gessinger-hj/gepard/README.md

 <br/>
 __Note on Python:__
 <br/>
 The built-in date class in python is not able to parse or format ISO date strings.
-In order to enable full operability related to dates the gapard module tries to import the well known __dateutils__ module.
+In order to enable full interoperability related to dates the gapard module tries to import the well known __dateutils__ module.
 This in turn imports the __six__ module.
 If these modules are in python's module path the generic python date class can be used.
 <br/>